GustavePate/gustavepate.github.io/_posts/2013-07-22-vim-cheat-sheet.md

 published: true
 description: "This is yet another vim cheat sheet, don't forget it's available on github if you want to tweak it"
 categories: [linux]
-tags: [vim, cheat sheet, cheat,sheet]
+tags: [vim, shortcuts, cheat sheet]
 image:  false
 article: yes
 ---